IBM-Bluemix-Docs/third-party/service-docs-marketing.md

 {:tip: .tip}
 {:download: .download}

-# Step 1.
-Creating your documentation and marketing announcement
+# Creating your documentation and marketing announcement
 {: #content-tasks}

 You can use the IBM Provider workbench to create your getting started documentation and marketing announcement.